-OCD afflicts about 3.3 million adults and about 1 million children and adolescents in the U.S. The disorder usually first appears in childhood, adolescence, or early adulthood.
-It occurs about equally in men and women and affects people of all races and socioeconomic backgrounds.
+About 3.3 million adults and about 1 million children and adolescents in the U.S. have OCD.
+The disorder usually first appears in childhood, adolescence, or early adulthood.
+It occurs about equally in men and women, and affects people of all races and socioeconomic backgrounds.

 How Is OCD Diagnosed?